veepdotai/the-veep-factory/docker/README-docker.md

 To init the backend configurations, db must be provided without any user information and any service keys (for example for AI engines access)

-This is the first element to configure.
+Database is the first element to configure.
 Without it, WP can't work.

 The database must be created and configured with a specific user and password.
 Even in dev mode, some AI keys are required to access AI services and they must be restricted and hidden.